 Initial Offer Period commences Participating Dealers may apply for creation for themselves or for their clients in Application Share size 9:00 a.m.
 (Hong Kong time) on 10 May 2021 but may be postponed by the Manager to no later than 9:00 a.m.
-(Hong Kong time) on 10 June 2021 The date that is two Business Days prior to the Listing Date • Latest time for Creation Applications by Participating Dealers for Shares to be available for trading on the Listing Date 2:00 p.m.
+(Hong Kong time) on 10 June 2021 The date that is two Business Days prior to the Listing Date Latest time for Creation Applications by Participating Dealers for Shares to be available for trading on the Listing Date 2:00 p.m.
 (Hong Kong time) on 11 May 2021 but may be postponed by the Manager to no later than 2:00 p.m.
-(Hong Kong time) and the postponed by the Manager to no later than 2:00 p.m.
-(Hong Kong time) and the postponed by th After listing (period commences on the Listing Date) Kong time) on 11 June 2021 All investors may start trading Shares on the SEHK through any designated brokers; and Commence at 9:30 a.m.
+(Hong Kong time) on 11 June 2021 After listing (period commences on the Listing Date) All investors may start trading Shares on the SEHK through any designated brokers; and • Commence at 9:30 a.m.
 (Hong Kong time) on 13 May 2021, but may be postponed by the Manager to a date no later than 15 June 2021 Participating Dealers may apply for creation and redemption (for themselves or for their clients) in Application Share size 9:30 a.m.
 (Hong Kong time) to 2:00 p.m.
-(Hong Kong time) on each Dealing Day
+(Hong Kong time) on each Dealing Day drawn to the section entitled "Exchange Listing and Trading (Secondary Market)" in Part 1 of this Prospectus for further information.